Lafayette offers both winter and May/summer interim faculty-led off-campus programs to Lafayette students.

 What if the program is closed or full?

-If or when a space becomes available on a program, the Office of International & Off-Campus Education will contact an eligible student to see if they are still interested in participating in the program.
-If interested, the selected student will then enroll via the study abroad portal and will submit the required $500 non-refundable deposit and a color copy of the identity page of their passport.
+If a space becomes available on a program, the Office of International & Off-Campus Education will contact an eligible student to see if they are still interested in participating in the program.
+If interested, the selected student will then enroll via the study abroad portal and complete their application, which includes a $500 nonrefundable deposit.
 Failure to complete these steps will cause the student to forfeit the space in the program.

 Students, parents, etc. should not contact the Office of International & Off-Campus Education to ask where the student is on the waitlist.
 IOCE will contact the student if or when a space is available to them.